 If you haven't tried Groupon, check to see if it is offered in your city.
 Each day you get a new offer and restaurants are just one of the businesses offering goods or services at a reduced price but always at least 50% off.
 Last month my family had $70 worth of food for a total outlay of $30.
 It was fun to treat my son and his wife to dinner and we got to try someplace new.

 As you can tell, we eat at a variety of restaurants, ranging from steakhouses to locally owned to chains and eat for less at all.
 You don't have to give up restaurant dining to eat at a reasonable cost.

 This is a guest post by Buck$ome, a baby boomer trying to make the most of her money while saving for retirement.
-Read more about her at Buck$ome Boomer's Journey to Retirement here.
-Subscribe to her RSS feed here to follow new posts.
+Read more about her Buck$ome Boomer's Journey to Retirement.
+Subscribe to her RSS feed to follow new posts.

 Take the Next Step:

-- For more on dining out, please click here.
+- For more great ways to save when dining out, please visit the TDS library.